iiab/iiab-admin-console/roles/console/files/help/Utilities.rst

 There are two tests that can be performed.
 One downloads a 10M file and the other downloads 100M and does a smaller upload.
 Even the 10M can take a long time on a **slow internet connection** to the point that it never returns a result to the console.

 **WARNING:** On mobile connections you should be careful not to consume excessive bandwidth as this **could lead to additional costs** from your network supplier.

-###Run Ansible by Tag

-This option is meant for experts mostly during testing.
-It uses ansible to install software, but only installs selected items.  **Some combinations will not work together.**

-###Troubleshoot Networking

-This option is meant for experts mostly during testing and initial setup.
-It clears out some of the networking parameters and runs only the networking portion of the install  **Take care as you can leave the server unreachable.**